VISIT OUR ART STORE ▶

 Painting the Leaves and Stems

-I carefully place the green strokes, adding a touch between the flowers—not too much, just enough to suggest the structure.
+Green strokes are placed carefully between the flowers—not too many, just enough to indicate structure.

 Paint the stems

-I wait a little for the area to dry so the paint won't spread too much.
-While it dries, I grab some neutral tint and paint soft shadows inside the jar using a very light wash.
+The artist waits for the area to dry slightly so the paint won’t spread too much.
+While waiting, neutral tint is used to paint soft shadows inside the jar with a light wash.

 Add a bit of neutral tint